w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/preselections-visible.md

 type: foundational
 ---

-During the completion of a :term[process], preselected options that impact finance, privacy or safety are visibly and :term[programmatically] available to the user, by default.
+During the completion of a :term[process], preselected options that impact finance, privacy or safety are visibly and :term[programmatically] available to the user by default.